Haman Alimardani: Career as fashion designer

-In 1996 Alimardani founded his own fashion label "hamansutra".
+In 1996, Alimardani founded his own fashion label "hamansutra".
 Even before completing his fashion design studies, he designed "Lingerie For The Year 2000" for German underwear brand Mey.
 Two years later, working as hamansutra, he completed the costumes for a major project at London Film School.
-In 2003/04 hamansutra was commissioned by Jung von Matt to create a full body suit known as "Blu Costume" for the Geiz ist geil (Cheap Is Cool) advertising campaign for the consumer electronics chain Saturn.
-In 2004 hamansutra designed the outfits for the video production of "Another World" by UK singer Sonique.
+In 2003 and 2004, hamansutra was commissioned by Jung von Matt to create a full body suit known as "Blu Costume" for the Geiz ist geil (Cheap Is Cool) advertising campaign for the consumer electronics chain Saturn.
+In 2004, hamansutra designed the outfits for the video production of "Another World" by UK singer Sonique.
 The video received the 2005 iF Communication Design Award.
 Also in 2005, hamansutra designed menswear prototypes for Porsche Design and contributed a T-shirt design to the T-1 Worldcup project in Japan.
 This event included a design competition for which international artists created works representing their countries. hamansutra designed a T-shirt collection for the Microsoft Xbox 360 at Christmas 2005.
-In 2006 hamansutra developed a gold suit for the video "I Can't Stop My Feet" by Munich musician and singer AMOS, also known as "Imperator of Pop".
-From 2005 to 2008 Haman Alimardani taught at the Munich colleges Blocherer Schule and Akademie für Mode & Design (AMD), and lectured on design at Miami Ad School in Hamburg and FH München the Munich University of Applied Sciences.
+In 2006, hamansutra developed a gold suit for the video "I Can't Stop My Feet" by Munich musician and singer AMOS, also known as "Imperator of Pop".
+From 2005 to 2008, Haman Alimardani taught at the Munich colleges Blocherer Schule and Akademie für Mode & Design (AMD), and lectured on design at Miami Ad School in Hamburg and the Munich University of Applied Sciences.
 He relocated to New York in 2008.
-In 2010 hamansutra joined forces with StudioSeidel on the project "2010 Amateur World Cup".
+In 2010, hamansutra joined forces with StudioSeidel on the project "2010 Amateur World Cup".
 The project, set to music by Gomma Records, presented a fashion collection oriented to the World Cup teams and matches and prominently featuring elements of the aesthetics of pornography, as a satire on the predominant interests of our consumption-driven world. hamansutra is worked on a line of accessories scheduled for launch at the end of 2011.